-Under prevailing circumstances, the adoption of the foregoing amended PFRS is not expected to have any material effect on the consolidated financial statements of the Group.
-Additional disclosures will be included in the consolidated financial statements as necessary.
+Under prevailing circumstances, the adoption of the foregoing amended PFRSs is not expected to have any material effect on the consolidated financial statements of the Group.
+Additional disclosures were included in the consolidated financial statements as necessary.

 Basis of Consolidation